rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The height of the signature capture area in pixels.
-Not applicable to fullscreen signature capture area.
+Not applicable to full-screen signature capture area.
 ####Params
 <p><strong>Default:</strong> 150</p>
 ####Access